reclaimprotocol/attestor-core/docs/claim-creation.md

 	- The user can close the tunnel at any time by sending a `disconnectTunnelRequest` message to the witness optionally with a reason for closing the tunnel.
 	- If the end server closes the connection, the witness will send a `tunnelDisconnectEvent` message to the user.
 	- Once the user is done with the tunnel, i.e the user has sent all the data they want to the end server & received all the data they want from the end server, they can close the tunnel.
 After which they can proceed to "claim" the tunnel & prove a claim about the data sent & received over the tunnel.
 This is done via the `claimTunnelRequest` message.
-4. The user will make execute the TLS handshake with the end server via the tunnel through the witness.
+3. The user will make execute the TLS handshake with the end server via the tunnel through the witness.
 	- We utilise our own TLS implementation to manage the TLS connection.
 More details [here](#tls-implementation).
 	- The user manages this connection using the [makeRpcTlsTunnel](/src/tunnels/make-rpc-tls-tunnel.ts) fn.
 	- The RpcTlsTunnel also stores all the messages sent & received over the tunnel including the symmetric keys used to encrypt/decrypt the messages.
 		- These will be used later to prove to the witness that the data received from the end server is the same as the data sent to it
 	- Note: TLS is secure even when when passing data through the witness & another proxy.
 The user can send sensitive data to the end server without worrying about the witness snooping on it.
-5. Once the TLS handshake is complete, the user can start sending data to the end server.
+4. Once the TLS handshake is complete, the user can start sending data to the end server.
 We call upon the provider's `createRequest` fn for this -- that returns the data to be sent & the redactions to make.
+5. Before data is sent to the server it is put through the same `assertValidProviderReceipt` function that server uses.
+It is done to make sure witness creation will succeed
 6. Now, to actually redact sensitive information from the data sent to the witness, the user must send the data in a specific way.
 We have two methods to handle this:
 	- Using the TLS Key Update method: This is the most efficient method & is the default.
 More details on what it is [here](#tls-key-update-method).
 However, it has a few pitfalls:
 		- It only works with TLS 1.3